Harsh-Patel1/Harsh-Patel1/README.md

 - 👋 Hi, I’m @Harsh-Patel
 - 👀 I’m interested in Software engineering
-- 🌱 I’m currently pursuing a degree in Computer Science
+- 🌱 I’m currently a Junior, pursuing a degree in Computer Science
 - 💞️ I want to expand my knowledge and work on some cool projects!
 - 📫 How to reach me ..hpatel1@iwu.edu